Rebates list

 The Commercial Energy Loan Program (CELP), created by Act 87 in 2013, is administered by the Vermont Economic Development Authority (VEDA).
 The CELP provides loans to businesses for larger renewable energy and energy efficiency projects.

-The maximum loan amount is $2,000,000, and VEDA is generally limited to 60% of the project cost; and in some cases up to 90% of cost financing.
+The maximum loan amount is $6,000,000 for the variable option and $500,000 for the fixed rate option, and VEDA is generally limited to 60% of the project cost; and in some cases up to 90% of cost financing (up to $500,000).
 Loans are provided at variable rates, which are adjusted on a quarterly basis; current rates can be found here.
-Loan terms are determined on a case-by-case basis, with a maximum loan term of 20 years.
+Loan terms are determined on a

 Last Update